3li-3bdullah/Sudaphone-SD/README.md

 # Welcome to Sudaphone SD world =)!
 Here to get the best services with Sudaphone SD.
-It's actually e-eommerece App :), So that will provide you telephone news and his price by dollar.
+It's actually e-eommerece App with posts part and a lot of features :), So that will provide you telephone news and his price by dollar with a beautiful UI & UX and a lot ...

 ## About the app :